snarrenberg/westerparse/docs/README.rst

 If you are new to species counterpoint, you may find the following guide of use:

-..   * :doc:`A Brief Introduction to Westergaardian Species Counterpoint <speciesguide>` [in preparation]

-   :download:`Species Counterpoint in the Tradition of Fux, Schenker, and Westergaard <SpeciesText.pdf>`
+   * :download:`Species Counterpoint in the Tradition of Fux, Schenker, and Westergaard <SpeciesText.pdf>`

 What software do I need to install to run the project on my own system?